 University of Pretoria Engineering 3

-PIC2: The low energy solution developed for the lecture halls employs linear fluorescent and surface mounted CFLs with recessed LED strips along the length of the staircases to provide a decorative safety feature.
-The lighting inside the lecture halls is DALI-controlled with a range of pre-set scene selections that allow lecturers to alter the lighting in line with the requirements of the lecture.
-To maximise daylight harvesting, daylight sensors are employed to maintain the lighting at the specified level of 500 lux.
+PIC2: The low energy solution developed for the lecture halls employ linear fluorescent and surface mounted CFLs with recessed LED strips along the length of the staircases to provide a decorative safety feature.
+The lighting inside the lecture halls is DALI-controlled with a range of preset scene selections that allow lecturers adjustments in line with the requirements of a lecture.
+To maximize daylight harvesting, daylight sensors were employed to maintain the lighting at the specified level of 500 LUX.

 Architect : arc Pretoria

 Location : University of Pretoria campus, Hatfield, Pretoria